NocturnalSolutions/Kitura-AcceptLanguage/README.md

 `init(acceptLangs: [String], sendContentLanguageHeader: Bool = true)`

-`acceptLangs` is an array of language codes that your site will accept from users.
-For example, `["pt-br", "pt-pt", "pt", "es", "en"]`.
+`acceptLangs` is an array of language codes that your site will accept from users; for example, `["pt-br", "pt-pt", "pt", "es", "en"]`.
 The first language in the array will be the one selected if either the user-agent does not send an Accept-Language header, or if no match can be made between the user's requested languages and the ones your site supports.

 If `sendContentLanguageHeader` is true, KAL will automatically add a Content-Language header to the response with the language code that it selected.